-Through the use of certain tools such as color, numbers, symbols, textures and influencers, Feng Shui identifies spaces which are distorted, and readjusts the energy flow to promote health, happiness, and abundance.
+Through the use of certain tools such as color, numbers, symbols, textures, and influencers, feng shui identifies spaces that are distorted and readjust the energy flow to promote health, happiness, and abundance.

 Contemporary Feng Shui Basics